i3drobotics/TF_CatPlant/README.md

 To make sure the 'python.pythonPath' used in the tasks is set open a python script within VSCode and select the opropriate python interpretor.
 This should create settings.json in .vscode and set the 'python.pythonPath' variable.

 ## Workspace
-All machine learning scripts should be run in the directory models/research/object_detection.
+All machine learning scripts should be run in the directory [PATH TO REPO]/models/research/object_detection.
 Set the current working directory to this directory in the terminal.
 ```
 cd PATH_TO_REPO/model/research/object_detection
 ```